awolf2821/awolf2821.github.io/README.md

-# awolf2821.github.io
-# NOTE: I'm having some troube with my projects.html page, if you look at the code itself you'll see the assignments linked."
+# This is my readme file.
+Come back here later and see if i've updated things!